Effective conservative treatment for scoliosis

 The instructor makes an assignment of duties required to participate in the next part.

-An exception is a ten-day course combining Part I and Part II due to training conditions in specific facilities.
+An exception is a ten-day course combining Course 1 and Course 2 due to training conditions in specific facilities.

 The intention is to install a severe and intensive delving into practical experience.

 Prices for the courses vary regarding the number of participants and local conditions.

 3.1 ISST – Course 1 and ISST – Course 2

 3.1.1 Course 1 Goals and Description

 In the first course, it is the presentation of an overview regarding theory and practical parts of the approach combined with general information regarding scoliosis.